matomo-org/developer-documentation/docs/generated/2.0.2/Piwik/Date.md

 <a name="adjustForTimezone" id="adjustForTimezone"></a>
 ### `adjustForTimezone()`

-Converts a timestamp in a timezone to UTC.
+Converts a timestamp in a from UTC to a timezone.

 #### Signature